Fire crews battling the massive New Mexico wildfire want a break from relentless wind

 New crews are on their way.
 The nearly 1,900 fire personnel and support staff battling this fire hope this weekend brings some measure of relief.
 Winds are forecast to die down a little Friday and throughout the weekend.

 But meteorologist Breitreiter warns that winds will still likely gust 20 to 28 MPH.
 "Anything feels better when you're not gusting to 55 mph," Breitreiter says.
-"We still might get into some critical fire weather wind conditions and we are still exceptionally dry so we will still see elevated fire conditions," he says.
+"We still might get into some critical fire weather wind conditions and we are still exceptionally dry so we will still see elevated fire conditions," they say.

 In all, Breitreiter says the fire zone area has seen red flag wind conditions in 26 of the 36 days since the fire erupted April 6.
 Across the state, New Mexico has seen 30 red flag days since April 1.